Skip to content

 • ✅ Automatic routing key synchronization

-Topic Exchange with Publisher-First
+Topic Exchange with Event Pattern

 For topic exchanges, consumers can optionally override the routing key with their own binding patterns: